elastic/opentelemetry/docs/manual-configuration.md

 # Manually configure the Elastic Distribution of OpenTelemetry Collector
-Collecting logs and host metrics with the Elastic Distribution of OpenTelemetry (EDOT) Collector without using the [guided onboarding](guided-onboarding.md) requires some manual configuration.
+Collecting logs and host metrics with the Elastic Distribution of OpenTelemetry (EDOT) Collector without using the [guided onboarding](guided-onboarding.md) requires completing some manual steps.

 ## Before you begin
 The EDOT Collector has the following requirements: